• Sat. Dec 14th, 2024

 1. Strengthen your muscles

 Spraining the ankle ligaments and hamstrings are both very common sporting injuries, but can often be prevented by strengthening the appropriate muscles.
+High Ankle Sprain Recovery Time can vary depending on the severity of the injury.
 Hence, it’s vital to spend some time in the gym strengthening the muscles that you’ll be using – the stronger your muscles are, the more easily they can protect the surrounding joint.

 1. Build up slowly, know your limits!